 I thought I would share a chicken twist on a San Diego favorite.
 Al Pastor is typically a pork dish where the meat is marinade in some great flavors and then placed onto a slow cooking rotisserie and then the meat is sliced off similar to gyro meat.
 You can find it almost any Mexican food restaurant.

-Today, I’m sharing my al pastor marinated chicken kabob recipe that I’m pretty sure is going to make it into your monthly dinner recipe list.
+Today, I’m sharing my al pastor chicken kabob recipe that I’m pretty sure is going to make it into your monthly dinner recipe list.

 - 2 pineapple rings

 - 1/4 cup minced dried onion

 - 2 teaspoons coarse kosher salt

 - 1 teaspoons adobo from canned chipotle chiles in adobo